panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 - if the state management becomes complicated, should I extract it from the component?
 How to do that?
 - if `useState()` usage is so simple, when would you need `useReducer()`?

-These are all good questions.
-To answer them, this post describes 3 easy rules that guide on how to design the component's state.
+This post describes 3 easy rules that answer the above questions and help you design the component's state.

 ## 1. One concern